flash62au/DccExController/README.md

   - automatic attempt to reconnect
 - Keep a list of ip addresses and ports if mDNS doesn't provide any
 - Remember (for the current session only) recently selected locos
+- functions
+ - Latching / non-latching for the function to be provided by the roster entry of wiThrottle server

 ### Command menu:
 - 0-9 keys = pressing these directly will do whatever you has been preset in the sketch for them to do  (see \# below)